 One of the best descriptions of sustainability was coined in the Brundtland Report in 1987 as "something that satisfies the needs of the present without adversely affecting the conditions for future generations."

 For example, Coca Cola was criticised in January 2020 for saying that it would not stop using single-use plastic bottles.
 Plastic bottles take around 450 years to decompose, leak toxic chemicals in the environment and are a threat to marine life.
 Therefore, Coca Cola cannot be considered a sustainable company because what it is doing right now will have a devastating impact on the environment for many years to come.

 It's unrealistic to assume, however, that it will always be their policy.
 Despite refusing to ban the excessive use of plastic in its products, Coca Cola has since said it's now looking into more sustainable options.
 In business you have to give the consumer what they want or they'll go elsewhere and in many ways, gyms are no different.

 What Does Sustainability Mean for Gyms?

-People don’t just want sustainable products.
-They want eco-friendlier services, too.
+It's not just sustainable products that people want.
+They're after eco-friendly services, too.
 In recent years, there’s been a change in focus when it comes to why people exercise.
-People aren’t only fixated on getting that result as they are on having an experience and of feeling part of a community.
-Add into this the move towards self-care, mindfulness, hygge, and veganism, etc, and there’s an obvious need for connection and meaning in the things we do day-to-day.
-Sustainability plays right into this because it’s about more than just what you’re doing; it’s about reducing the impact of right now on the future.
+People aren’t only fixated on getting that result but as much on having an experience and of feeling part of a community.
+Brands have always recognised the importance of community building but with the movement towards self-care, mindfulness, sustainability, hygge, veganism, etc, there’s an obvious need for a deeper connection and meaning to the things we do day-to-day.

 Poor air quality caused by pollution in urban areas causes illness and an increased risk of death.
 If you’re going to the gym to be healthier but then stepping out into toxic air pollution, then what’s the point?
 We also know that a gym can have poor air quality because of cacogenic equipment and industrial cleaning supplies.